 There are some records in the Great Library of Evandross, the Capital of Caramdor, that have him enrolled as a member of the Burry militia in 949 NA as well as an official promotion to the rank of Knight-Captain in 953 NA for his services at Goblin Watch.

 All other records of his youth seem to be redacted, destroyed, or hidden from public view.

 Little else is known except that he was mentored by a great Champion of the Light, Father Jayce a Priest of Helios, whom he held in the highest esteem

-He did not hold himself above the common people and tried to balance their needs with those of the greater good.
+Persus held a reputation as a holy warrior without the trapping of their arrogance.
+Amongst his friends and peers, he was known for his compassion, honesty, and loyalty and did not hold himself above the common people trying to balance their needs with those of the greater good.

 His choice of serving the Free Cities’ Coalition over the templar and crusader organizations of the “goodly” gods marked him as different from his peers within the temples and churches of the gods.